4.5 Enhancing the Drive Through Pharmacy Model

 This causes the system time of every departing customer to be collected and statistics reported.
 The process of collecting statistics on QObject

-instances is extremely common and only works if you understand how to pass the QObject
+instances is extremely common and works if you understand how to pass the QObject

 instance along via the KSLEvent